marcopompili/django-instagram/README.md

 python manage.py migrate
 ```

-Go to the Django Instagram administration panel and click on "Get
-Access Token" button to receive your access token from Instagram.
-Then copy and paste it to the configuration field and save.

-Remember to be logged in with the Instagram account that you want
-to get the access token for.

 Usage
 -----

-After you are done with this, you can use the tags who need user
-access to Instagram, this tag will give you two context variables
-called:
+The `instagram_user_recent_media` brings into context two objects:
 -   profile: Contains the who scraped object.
 -   recent\_media: Contains the recent media, like 10 or 12 entries or so.

 You can display the data contained in recent_media list like this:

 ```html